michaelmackenzie/Multilepton_Analysis/Roostats/README.md

 ## B->e+mu upper limit using binned distributions

 ## Input parameters
-HISTSET: Base histogram set number corresponding to the selection in ZTauTauHistMaker
+HISTSET: Base histogram set number corresponding to the selection in CLFVHistMaker
 default: 8
 options: single set number or bracketed list of set numbers for separate categories